hainesr/dockerfiles/XnViewMP/ReadMe.md

 $ xnview [directory]
 ```

 If the directory argument is provided, and it is readable, xnview will use this as its pictures directory, otherwise it will use the current directory.
+This also suppresses the console output from XnView; to enable it again, for debugging purposes, delete just the `> /dev/null` part of the last line.

 See [my dotfiles](https://github.com/hainesr/dotfiles) for more details.